Office of Small Business Programs

 Eliminating barriers to equitable contract awards, increasing diversity among City contractors, and increasing the number of certified businesses qualified to bid City opportunities.

-We are proud to have offered a variety of community-need informed programs and workshops to our small and minority/women owned business enterprise community in the past, such as:
+We are proud to have offered a variety of community-need informed programs and workshops to our small business enterprise community in the past, such as:

 -